miércoles, 29 de octubre de 2008

 It is about the same age as Newgrange and Knowth.
 The passages tombs are much less spectacular than Newgrange or Knowth with shorter passages and lower roofs.

-was the ancient seat of the High Kings of Ireland.
+The Hill of Tarawas the ancient seat of the High Kings of Ireland.
 In ancient Irish religion and mythology was the sacred place of dwelling for the gods, and was the entrance to the otherworld.
 Saint Patrick is said to have come to Tara to confront the ancient religion of the pagans at its most powerful site.

 The megalithic tomb called the Mound of the Hostages is the oldest monument on the Hill of Tara dating back to between 2500 B.C. and 3000 B.C.